Tokololo/react-json-ptr-store/README.md

 # What is react-json-ptr-store?
 React-json-ptr-store is a [rxjs](https://www.npmjs.com/package/rxjs) reactive store that uses [json-ptr-store](https://github.com/Tokololo/json-ptr-store#readme) to manage state.
 State is set and retrieved via [json pointers](https://datatracker.ietf.org/doc/html/rfc6901).
+It is intuitive, minimalist yet powerful.
 > Please look at documentation for [json-ptr-store](https://github.com/Tokololo/json-ptr-store#readme).
 > For the latest documentation please consult the repo  [readme](https://github.com/Tokololo/react-json-ptr-store#readme).
 > If you like react-json-ptr-store also have a look at [react-json-ptr-form](https://github.com/Tokololo/react-json-ptr-form#readme).